"""Class to automatically select available and new primers for sequencing runs."""

 records

-A list of biopython records to sequence.
+A list of Biopython records to sequence.
 The zones to cover in the

 record should be indicated by a feature of type ``misc_feature`` and